Digital payments to become a $10trn industry - IT-Online

 The Statista survey also showed that more than 60% of total transaction value in the digital payments industry in 2024 will come from only three markets: China, the US, and the UK.
 Although China, the world`s largest digital payments market, is expected to generate 36% of total transaction value in 2024, the US and UK markets will see much bigger growth in digital payments.

-The Chinese market is projected to grow by 8% YoY and hit a transaction value of $3,92-trillion next year.
+The Chinese market is projected to grow by 8% year-over-year and hit a transaction value of $3,92-trillion next year.
 Americans are expected to make $2,36-trillion of digital payments in 2024, or 15% more than this year.
-The UK market will see even more significant growth with the transaction value rising by 18% YoY to around $510-billion.
-Japan and Germany follow with 14% and 12% YoY growth and $400-billion and $280-billion worth of digital payments in 2024.
+The UK market will see even more significant growth, with the transaction value rising by 18% year-over-year to around $510-billion.
+Japan and Germany follow with 14% and 12% year-over-year growth and $400-billion and $280-billion worth of digital payments in 2024.